 Work First Family Assistance (WFFA) is a monthly payment for needy children who have been deprived of care and support of one parent because of death, disability, continued absence of one or both parents, or in some cases because of unemployment.
 In general, a close relative who is providing a home for a needy child may make application for a WFFA payment.
 WFFA recipients are expected to be registered for or in training for employment.

-Medical Assistance is available to dependent children and their families, certain other children, pregnant women and people who are aged, disabled or blind.
+Medical Assistance (Medicaid) is available to dependent children and their families, certain other children, pregnant women and people who are aged, disabled or blind.
 Recipients must meet income and other criteria.

 Aid to the Blind is available to persons who are legally blind and in need.
 It offers special services and equipment for the blind.